Discover the Ins and Outs of The Legal Process when Contesting a Will

-There are many reasons for contesting a deceased’s Will.
-If you think you have grounds to contest a Will, you should contact our lawyers who specialise in disputes and estate matters.
+There are many reasons for contesting a deceased’s Last Will & Testament (Will).
+If you think you have grounds to contest a Will, you should contact our estate lawyers who specialise in disputes and estate matters.
 Our estate lawyers will assist you in filing a Will contest and help you receive what you are entitled to.

-The law in NSW allows people to decide who will inherit their assets after their death.
+The law in NSW allows a testator (owner of the Will) to decide who will inherit their assets after their death.
 This is the time when wills, estates, and planning ahead is necessary.
-However, there are times that someone may want to contest a Will left by the testator (owner of the will).
+However, despite leaving behind a valid Will, there are some instances which give rise to someone wanting to contest a Will.

-If you had a close relationship with the deceased, and you have been left out of the Will, or you feel that you are not adequately provided for by the Will, you may also be eligible to contest their Will.
-The Court will consider several factors including your relationship, your financial position, the size of the estate and other related factors with respect to the deceased.
+If you had a close relationship with the deceased, and you have been left out of the Will, or you feel that you have not been adequately provided for by their Will, you may be eligible to contest their Will.
+The Court will consider several factors including your relationship, your financial position, the size of the estate and other related factors with respect of the deceased.

 The Probate Process

 Probate can only be granted if a Will is present.
-If the testator dies intestate (without a Will), the a next of kin (usually a family member) will need to apply for Letters of Administration.
-The process is similar but can undoubtedly prove to be more complex..
+If the testator dies intestate (without a Will), then a next of kin (usually a family member) will need to apply for Letters of Administration.
+The process is similar but can undoubtedly prove to be more complex.

 Certain procedures need to be followed when a person dies with a Will.
 This process includes appointing an executor, the one responsible for implementing procedures and distributing properties to the beneficiaries.